 - Are you getting enough rest?

-You can also try a supplement of Glucosamine and Omega 3, both good supplements to prevent injuries and joint pain.
+You can also try a Glucosamine and Omega 3 supplement, both good supplements for preventing injuries and joint pain.

 Pain in the shoulder?

 Look at the pharmacy for a product called BioFreeze.